simple-registry/simple-registry/doc/how-to/upgrade.md

 None.
 Let in-flight uploads drain before upgrading if you want to avoid the failed resumes; clients re-push on `BLOB_UPLOAD_UNKNOWN`.

+### Listings No Longer Walk the Legacy Tree

+#### What Changed

+The catalog, tag, revision and referrer listings resolve from `v2/ns/` and `v2/cat/` alone.
+They no longer merge in a walk of `v2/repositories/<namespace>/_manifests/`, and a namespace's content probe no longer counts a legacy tag directory.

+**Who is affected:** the same stores as the link-file change above, and in the same direction.
+Content left unconverted already failed to resolve after that change; now it stops appearing in listings too, so a tag no longer lists as a name that 404s when pulled.

+#### Migration (run before upgrading)

+The `angos scrub` run the link-file section already requires.
+No separate step.

 ### Transaction-Engine Leftovers Are Quarantined, Not Reclaimed

 `.tx-log/`, `.tx-bodies/` and `.tx-locks/` keys are no longer a shape angos